SinCity64/MMM-SmartFoxPro/README.md

 git clone https://github.com/SinCity64/MMM-SmartFoxPro.git
 ```

-Configure the module in your `config.js` file.

-## Update the module

-Navigate into the `MMM-SmartFoxPro` folder with `cd ~/MagicMirror/modules/MMM-SmartFoxPro` and get the latest code from Github with `git pull`.

-If you haven't changed the modules, this should work without any problems.
-Type `git status` to see your changes, if there are any, you can reset them with `git reset --hard`.
-After that, git pull should be possible.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js`